Scenario Analysis Animation

 Build and Play Scenarios

 On this page, you can read how to use Dragon1 to build and play animated scenarios and analyze them.
-In the Workplace, there is a tutorial available on how to create a scenario step by step.
+In the Workplace, a tutorial is available on how to create a scenario step by step.

 Here you see an example demo of an animated scenario